7 Expensive eCommerce Mistakes to Avoid

 1- Offering a default shipping option

-Even in a scenario where you believe you know what’s best for your audience, you might be surprised to find out that not all of your consumers have the same priorities.
-Same-day or next-day shipments can be a selling point, however, you shouldn’t assume that this is of the same priority to all of your customers.
-Why not make a counter-offer and provide your audience with an option to get their items somewhat later, while making the purchase somewhat cheaper?
+Even if you believe you know what’s best for your audience.
+You might be surprised that not all of your consumers have the same priorities.
+Same-day or next-day shipments can be a selling point.
+However, it would help if you didn’t assume this is the same priority for all your customers.
+Why not make a counteroffer?
+Give your audience an option to get their items later while making the purchase somewhat cheaper?

 2 – Miscalculating shipping expenses

-Another massive mistake that some e-commerce companies make is a failure to properly calculate their shipping expenses.
-Think about it, the size of the package may completely alter the conditions under which the item is transported.
-Especially if we’re talking about transporting these items in bulk.
-In fact, this size/weight related factor may make your estimations so inaccurate that they may persuade you to agree to the deal which would lose you money.
+Another massive mistake some e-commerce companies make is a failure to calculate their shipping expenses correctly.
+Think about it: the package size may completely alter the conditions under which the item is transported.
+Especially if we’re transporting these items in bulk.
+This size/weight-related factor may make your estimations.
+So inaccurate that they may persuade you to agree to the deal, which would lose you money.

-3 – Ignoring feedback
+3 – Ignoring feedback: Common eCommerce mistakes avoid

 4 – Downplaying the importance of customer address validation